faithchuwang/TDI-ESG-Analysis-Dashboard/README.md

 - Industries with lower ESG scores (e.g., Energy, Transportation) should review their sustainability policies and practices.
 - Companies with low profit margins and low ESG scores may benefit from reassessing governance and operational efficiencies.
 - Continued monitoring of ESG trends is crucial for forecasting long-term financial health and social impact.

+### Limitations

+- **Anonymous Company Identifiers**: The dataset used coded company names, which limited the ability to perform real-world, company-specific analysis or draw recognizable insights.
+- **Missing Growth Rate Data (2015)**: Growth rate values for the base year (2015) were entirely missing.
+These were assumed to be zero to maintain analysis consistency, which may slightly affect the interpretation of early-year trends.